7.4 Healthy lifestyles and healthy nutrition

 Health education and healthy lifestyles education in schools

-In 2013, Association XY, in cooperation with the then Ministry of Education, Science and Youth of Sarajevo Canton (now the Ministry of Science, Higher Education and Youth of Sarajevo Canton), introduced the subject Healthy Lifestyle in primary schools, with an integrated module on comprehensive sexual education.
+In 2013, the Population and Development Institute, in cooperation with the Ministry of Education of the Sarajevo Canton, introduced the subject Healthy Lifestyle in primary schools, with an integrated module on comprehensive sexual education.
 The program is not compulsory nor implemented outside Sarajevo Canton, and fewer than 10% of students choose to attend this subject.

 Although some cantons, such as Bosnian-Podrinje Canton, analyzed the possibilities of broader program implementation in 2016, comprehensive curriculum reform has not yet been launched.
-In Brčko District BiH, there is still no institutionalized health education program, although NGOs have carried out educational projects of similar content.
+In the Brčko District of Bosnia and Herzegovina, there is still no institutionalized health education program, although NGOs have carried out educational projects of similar content.

 Peer-to-peer education approaches

-In BiH, peer education has proven to be one of the most effective approaches in working with young people in terms of violence prevention, promotion of healthy lifestyles, and gender equality.
+In Bosnia and Herzegovina, peer education has proven to be one of the most effective approaches in working with young people in terms of violence prevention, promotion of healthy lifestyles, and gender equality.
 This approach enables young people to develop awareness, recognize risky behaviors, and actively participate in building positive values in their communities through peer-led education.

-Program Y – “Innovative Approaches of Youth in Preventing Violence and Promoting Healthy Lifestyles” is an educational program accredited in Herzegovina-Neretva Canton and approved for implementation in secondary schools in RS.
+Program Y – “Innovative Approaches of Youth in Preventing Violence and Promoting Healthy Lifestyles” is an educational program accredited in Herzegovina-Neretva Canton and approved for implementation in secondary schools in Republika Srpska.
 It is also implemented in Sarajevo Canton and Central Bosnia Canton.
 The program is supported by CARE International, the Swiss Agency for Development and Cooperation, and the OaK Foundation.
-It is implemented by local and non-governmental organizations, including Association XY, Perpetuum Mobile (Banja Luka), NGO Youth Power (Mostar), Forum Theatre (East Sarajevo), New Vision (Novi Travnik), Otaharin (Bijeljina), Zemlja djece u BiH (Tuzla), PRONI Center for Youth Development (BD BiH), and Youth Club “Under the Same Sun” (Jablanica).
-The program aims to increase the adoption of healthy, non-violent, and gender-equal lifestyles among young people in BiH.
+It is implemented by local and non-governmental organizations, including Association XY, Perpetuum Mobile (Banja Luka), NGO Youth Power (Mostar), Forum Theatre (East Sarajevo), New Vision (Novi Travnik), Otaharin (Bijeljina), Zemlja djece u Bosnia and Herzegovina (Tuzla), PRONI Center for Youth Development (Brčko District of Bosnia and Herzegovina), and Youth Club “Under the Same Sun” (Jablanica).
+The program aims to increase the adoption of healthy, non-violent, and gender-equal lifestyles among young people in Bosnia and Herzegovina.

 Program Y is based on a methodology of working with youth through workshops, group work, and participation in local campaigns.
 It also uses a manual developed under the Young Men Initiative, which addresses topics such as the prevention of gender-based violence, health, adolescence, the roles of men and women in modern society, and critical reflection on social norms.